Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Models and results

 This is a simple example of dynamics where geometry plays a role (as opposed to mean field models): a given card can only interact with its neighbors.

 We write $\mu$ for the uniform measure on $S_N$ (we do not underline the dependence in $N$ in the notation when there is no risk of confusion).
-As the transpositions $(\tau_x)_{x=1}^{N-1}$ generate the group $S_N$, this Markov chain is irreducible and $\mu$ is the unique invariant probability measure.
-Hence, for $N$ fixed, when $t$ tends to infinity $P^{\nu}_t$ converges to $\mu$ for any initial probability distribution and for this reason we refer to $\mu$ as the equilibrium measure.
+As the transpositions $(\tau_x)_{x=1}^{N-1}$ generate the group $S_N$, this Markov chain is irreducible, and $\mu$ is the unique invariant probability measure.
+Hence, for $N$ fixed, when $t$ tends to infinity $P^{\nu}_t$ converges to $\mu$ for any initial probability distribution, and for this reason we refer to $\mu$ as the equilibrium measure.

-We want to study properties of the relaxation to equilibrium of the Markov chain or in other words the way in which $P_t$ converges to $\mu$ when $t\to \infty$, for large values of $N$.
-We investigate the asymptotic behavior the \textit{total-variation distance} to equilibrium which is perhaps the most natural metric for probability measures.
+We want to study properties of the relaxation to equilibrium of the Markov chain or in other words the way in which $P_t$ converges to $\mu $ when $t\to\infty$, for large values of $N$.
+We investigate the asymptotic behavior the \textit{total variation distance} to equilibrium which is perhaps the most natural metric for probability measures.

-If $\alpha$ and $\beta$ are two probability measures on a common space $\gO$, it is defined by
+If $\alpha$ and $\beta$ are two probability measures on a common space $\Omega$, it is defined by

 where $x_+=\max(x,0)$ is the positive part of $x$.
 An equivalent definition is